Evil-Lyn: He-Man Reboot

-Evil-Lyn will appear in the live-action He-Man movie.
+Evil-Lyn will appear in the live-action He-Man movie portrayed by Alison Brie.
 In the film, she will be a powerful and intelligent witch and the femme fatale who will use her power to help Skeletor reconstruct the Havok Staff.

 Masters of the Universe: Revelation

 In Masters of the Universe: Revelation, Evil-Lyn supplants Skeletor as leader of his armies following his apparent death, bringing peace to Eternia.
-After unknowingly freeing him and He-Man from their prisons, leading Skeletor to gain the Sword of Power, Lyn initially begins decides to begin serving him again and resume their romantic relationship, becoming the new Sorceress of Castle Grayskull.
+After unknowingly freeing him and He-Man from their prisons, leading Skeletor to gain the Sword of Power, Lyn initially decides to begin serving him again and resume their romantic relationship, becoming the new Sorceress of Castle Grayskull.
 Evil-Lyn's backstory is also explored: born to poverty and almost cannibalised by her parents as a youth before being recruited by Skeletor as an adult to lead his armies, learning magic and falling in love with him.
 After being shown the true size of the universe by Skeletor, Lyn is disillusioned by its emptiness and elects to destroy it, tricking Skeletor into relinquishing his power in order to have sex with her before taking the sword's power as Dark-Lyn and destroying the heaven of Preternia, subsequently witnessing the death of God at the beginning of time.
 After facing off against Teela after she takes her place as Sorceress, Lyn is convinced to relinquish her power, before preventing a newly resurrected Orko from being called back to his afterlife.